veracode/veracode-dast-action/README.md

 # Veracode DAST Action

-Veracode DAST Action starts Veracode DAST scanan as an action on any GitHub pipeline.
-It requires a DAST scan to be available on the Veracode platform and restarts the scan.
+Veracode DAST Action starts Veracode DAST scan as an action on any GitHub pipeline.
+It requires a DAST scan to be already configured on the Veracode platform and restarts the scan.

 ## About